ivy-net/ivynet-docs/docs/client/AVSstartup.md

 ```

-The script not only starts the AVS, exposes all the ports, names it (defaukt is 'predicate'), but also sends it to background.
+The script not only starts the AVS, exposes all the ports, and names it (default is 'predicate'), but also sends it to the background.
-The logs can be access with the `docker logs` command, e.g. if the default name is use:
+The logs can be accessed with the `docker logs` command, e.g. if the default name is used:
 ```
 docker logs predicate
 ```